Armenian ex-president Kocharyan detained after court ruling: lawyer

-YEREVAN (Reuters) - An Armenian court ordered former President Robert Kocharyan should be detained on Friday on charges of usurping power, Kocharyan’s lawyer Aram Orbelyan said.
+YEREVAN (Reuters) - An Armenian court ordered former President Robert Kocharyan detained on Friday on charges of usurping power, his lawyer said.

-Kocharyan, who served as Armenia’s second president from 1998 to 2008, was in court and taken into custody, the lawyer added.
+Kocharyan, who served as Armenia’s second president from 1998 to 2008, was in court and taken into custody, the lawyer, Aram Orbelyan, added.

-Investigators have charged Kocharyan with attempting to overthrow the constitutional order after 2008 elections, when his ally Serzh Sarksyan was elected his successor.

 Kocharyan has dismissed the charges as politically motivated.